 - Residential weeks provide a valuable taste of living in a boarding school.

 When is it offered and for which years?

 - Operating for Years 5, 6, 7, 8 and 9 in 2023.

 - eCalrossy students may attend and compete in the School’s swimming and athletics carnivals, potentially leading to representing the School at higher levels.

 - eCalrossy students may choose to join the expedition/camp with the internal students.
 This will have a cost associated with it.

 - The above opportunities allow eCalrossy students to meet and build connections with students their same age as well as broaden the educational experience.

 After Year 9

-- A student who enrols in Calrossy’s distance education program will only be able to continue this mode of learning until the end of Year 9.
+- A student who enrols in Calrossy’s eCalrossy distance education program will only be able to continue this mode of learning until the end of Year 9.
 However we offer a supported pathway becoming an internal boarding student in Year 10.

-- A suitable physical and supportive environment in which the child can participate in the Calrossy distance education program
+- A suitable physical environment and supportive situation in which your child can participate in the Calrossy distance education program.

-- A commitment to enabling the child to attend all 3 of the residential weeks at Calrossy each year
+- A commitment to enabling your child to attend all 3 of the residential weeks at Calrossy.

 - A suitable internet connection to enable the video conferencing.
 Support is also offered by Calrossy's internal IT department.

-- An enrolment interview (probably at family residence) to assess mutual suitability and expectations of the distance program, the school, the student and the family
+- An enrolment interview to assess mutual suitability and expectations of the distance program, the school, the student and the family.